dhanjyoti/React-step-by-step/React_Notes/react_note.md

 # Props ->
 "props" is a shorthand for "properties," and it is a mechanism for passing data from a parent component to a child component.
 Props allow us to pass values, functions, or any data from one component to another, enabling communication between components in a React application.

-# Axios ->
-Axios is a popular JavaScript library used for making HTTP requests in both browser and Node.js environments.
-It provides a simple and straight forward way to send and receive HTTP requests, making it a valuable tool for working with web APIs and servers.

                     Chapter 1 - Why React?